Numbers 14 – The People Reject Canaan

 ii.
 Tragically for this generation of Israelites, God would give them what their rebellious, unbelieving hearts wanted.
 They would die in the desert, never making it to the Promised Land.

 c.
-Why has the LORD brought us to this land to fall by the sword: Here, they directly accused the Almighty with sin and evil towards them.
+Why has the LORD brought us to this land to fall by the sword: Here, they directly accused the Almighty of sin and of doing evil to them.
 They were angry with God, accusing Him of plotting to murder them and their wives and children.

 i.
 This was a deep state of rebellion.
 God, who can do no evil, and with Whom there is no shadow of turning, was called evil and a murderer by His own people.